1. CALIBER [Yield]

 CALIBER: A Scalable Collateralization Registry System for DeFi (UCC Section 7)

-Outside of T-bill products, existing RWA tokenization models struggle with tokenizing physical assets: they are often SPV-based ownership, with weak enforcement, making liquidation and risk management inefficient and often catastrophic for crypto-native participants.
+Outside of T-bill products, existing RWA tokenization models struggle with tokenizing physical assets: they often have weak enforcement, making liquidation and risk management inefficient and often catastrophic for crypto-native participants.

 USD.AI introduces CALIBER (Collateralized Asset Ledger: Insurance, Bailment, Evaluation, and Redemption) a new offchain-onchain framework utilizing Uniform Commercial Code (UCC Section 7).
-It is designed to enable direct asset ownership, enforceable redemption, and integrated insurance for DePIN hardware.
+It is designed to enable direct asset tokenization, enforceable redemption, and integrated insurance for GPU hardware.
 As DeFi matures beyond money markets into capital markets, CALIBER ensures structured but uncompromised growth for USD.AI.

 Due to the parameters around UCC 7, all representations must be in 1:1 form and therefore in an ERC-721 or equivalent format.
 ERC-20 representations, while more liquid, have elevated risk levels resulting from poor fractionalization designs, which can trigger securities laws and introduce complexities around asset redemptions.